top of page

 Wyoming and Wyomingites aren't meant to be on the front line of the culture wars.
 We've got too much work to do just surviving the winter.

-Because we *do* all have to survive the winter–which isn’t a given–and not one of us can do that entirely on our own.
+Because we *do* all have to survive the winter--which isn't a given--and not one of us can do that entirely on our own.
 Our interdependence is what has always made us great.
-Those who would try to tell you that interdependence is a flaw, that it makes you weak, that you should bootstrap everything all the time on your own–those people are peddling a myth and one that serves none of us.
+Those who would try to tell you that interdependence is a flaw, that it makes you weak, that you should bootstrap everything all the time on your own--those people are peddling a myth and one that serves none of us.

 But we digress.